-- Halibut Drift Days: Fridays and/or Sundays 7:00am – 4:00pm.
+- Halibut Drift Days: Fridays and/or Sundays from 7 a.m. – 4 p.m.
 Limited load 25 passengers. $69 per person, $5 entry fee included in price.
 These are specific halibut drift trips that solely target halibut.
-Final Drift is Sunday, April 5th, 2020.
-(No discounts of any kinds accepted on drift trips.)
+Final drift is Sunday, April 5th, 2020.
+(No discounts of any kind accepted on drift trips.)

 - Enter on any open party 1/2 or 3/4 day trip!
-Cost is $5 and will be taken at time of check-in.
+Cost is $5 and will be taken at the time of check-in.
 Entry must be paid before boat departs.
-An entry is only valid for the day it is purchased.
+Entry is only valid for the day it is purchased.
 To enter on a different day, an additional entry ticket must be purchased.
 (Charters not allowed in Derby.)

 Another $1,600 was paid out to the remaining top 4:

 2nd place: Cher Owens – 25 lbs, 10oz (11/2/2018)

 3rd place: JB Delvert – 23 lbs, 9oz (12/9/2018)

 4th place: Robert Prei – 22 lbs, 14oz (11/25/2018)